Sign of the Times: "California company offers workers 'hot deal' for purchasing a hybrid"

 added.
 Even after this nice rise, profits are not excessive.
 No, I

+am not a spokesman for the oil industry.
 AEman’ll take his word for it.
 Actually, no he won’t … will check Mr. Duffin out carefully.
 But he does have a winning way about him.
 Consider the following … let’s go out with a bang not a whimper.
 This man builds a foundation which makes almost every type of new transportation AE technology already more cost effective than gas/oil today.

 If you had to pay at the pump to maintain the military we keep in the middle east